Story #8756: Ensure replica auditor is effective

 Size MD5 SHA-1 ---- ------- ------- 1GB 00m02.5s 00m02.6s 10GB 00m25.9s 00m30.0s 100GB 03m28.0s 04m01.8s 1TB 50m14.2s 67m38.6s

 10GB and 100GB objects seem pretty feasible if we set the HTTP client timeout to > 5 minutes, whereas the few > 1TB files may be challenging just due to the timeouts.
 The other factor is that the

 AbstractReplicationAuditor sets a default timeout to 60 seconds, and if the task future doesn't return in that time frame, the future gets cancelled.
 So the HTTP timeout and this timeout need to be increased and coordinated in order to handle larger object auditing.

-#2 Updated by Dave Vieglais over 2 years ago
+#2 Updated by Dave Vieglais about 3 years ago

 Need to be smarter about verifying content.
 It is prohibitive for the CN to go around checking millions of objects, and won't scale.
 Perhaps MNs should be responsible for ensuring their copy is accurate according to the checksum reported by the authoritative MN or the CN?